Reading Certificate (Added Authorization) (California Only)

 - Provide a copy of a teaching credential valid for a minimum of 12 months and have a non-delinquent student account balance

-- For each course, provide competency verification forms signed off on by each course instructor
+- For each course, provide verification e-forms signed off by each course instructor.

 - After successful completion of the required coursework and a completed credential packet, the regional reading certificate coordinator will review the packet for final approval.
 Once approval is obtained, please see your Credential Advisor to apply to the CTC for the certificate.
 A valid credit card for the online application fee is required.